analogdevicesinc/VSCode-Maxim/readme.md

 5. Browse to the root directory of the extracted framework project from step 2.

-6. Launch a new terminal with `Terminal > New Terminal`.

-7. VS Code will prompt 'Do you allow this workspace to modify your terminal shell?'
-Click `Allow` and restart VS Code.

-8. From within VS Code, open the `settings.json` file located in the `.vscode` folder.
+6. From within VS Code, open the `settings.json` file located in the `.vscode` folder.

-9. Set the `"target"` variable to the correct microcontroller you are using.
+7. Set the `"target"` variable to the correct microcontroller you are using.
+See [Changing the Target Microcontroller](#Changing-the-Target-Microcontroller) for value strings.

-10. (Optional) Set the `MAXIM_PATH` variable to to the root directory of your toolchain installation.
+8. (Optional) Set the `MAXIM_PATH` variable to to the root directory of your toolchain installation.
 This is only necessary if you used a non-default installation location.

-11. That's it!
-See [Testing the Setup](#Testing-the-Setup) below to verify everything is working properly, [Usage](#Usage) for using the VS Code environment, and [Project Configuration](#Project-Configuration) for details on configuring the project.
+9. That's it!
+See [Testing the Setup](#Testing-the-Setup) below to verify everything is working properly, [Usage](#Usage) for using the VS Code environment, and [Build System Configuration](#Build-System-Configuration) for deeper configuration options such as adding source files, configuring intellisense paths, etc.

 ## Testing the Setup
 After injecting with Option 1 or Option 2, your toolchain should be accessible from the terminal.
 To test that everything is working properly :

 * Navigate to the open `TERMINAL` tab on the bottom of the VS Code application.
 If a terminal is not open, you can open a new terminal with `Terminal > New Terminal` or (Ctrl+Shift+`).
-You should be able to run the following commands to retrieve version numbers successfully from within the terminal :
+The following commands to retrieve version numbers should be able to be run successfully from within the terminal :

     * `make -v`
     * `openocd -v`